altruios/namshubettulpa/public/namshubettuple/redeye.md

 ~She felt the pole she was climbing spin violently~ ~The gear below was loose~
-~It gave way into the darkness just as a claw grabbed the rod~ ~It's gravity had not changed and it was struggling to hold on~ ~To her right she saw a tooth from the gear above her fall~ ~A think chunk of metal the size of her forearm~
+~It gave way into the darkness just as a claw grabbed the rod~ ~Its gravity had not changed and it was struggling to hold on~ ~To her right she saw a tooth from the gear above her fall~ ~A think chunk of metal the size of her forearm~
 ~It grazed the creature's claw~
-~Spilling acid blood that splattered onto the metal rod~ ~As it climbed, pieces of the metal dripped away~ ~Leaving only it's two front claws any purchase to keep climbing~ *Martha kept moving as she looked down*
+~Spilling acid blood that splattered onto the metal rod~ ~As it climbed, pieces of the metal dripped away~ ~Leaving only its two front claws any purchase to keep climbing~ *Martha kept moving as she looked down*
 ~They reached the top gear, sliding onto it~
 }